Aikohh/aikohh.github.io/source/equipment.md

 ---

 "![weapon](_static/weapon/64px-NGSUIItemNeosAstraeanHarmonizer.png) \
 Neos Astraean", "Lv.70", "761", "Potency +34%; Photon Blast Gauge Charge when attacking +25%; PP Consumption Reduced 15% for 90 seconds after using Photon Blast", "This is the best weapon series.
 It drops from Dark Falz Aegis in The Battle of Halphia Lake Urgent Quest.
-Getting one with a good [Preset Skill](#weapon-preset-skills) will be difficult though"
+Although getting one with a good [Preset Skill](#weapon-preset-skills) will be difficult, it is still generally the best option."

 "![weapon](_static/weapon/64px-NGSUIItemNeosJustiteanHarmonizer.png) \
 Neos Justitean ![light](_static/element/NGSUITechLightMini.png)", "Lv.70", "671", "Potency +33%; Photon Blast Gauge Charge when attacking +25%; PP Consumption Reduced 15% for 90 seconds after using Photon Blast", "This is similar to the Neos Astrean series but has a lower base attack value and a lower amount of Potency on its weapon Potenital.
 It is a Light elemental weapon though, which at least makes it comparable to the Neos Astrean series when fighting enemies weak to Light.
 When not fighting Light-weak enemies, the Neos Justitean series falls short of the Neos Astraean by quite a margin"